Parallel-NetCDF/PnetCDF/DEVELOPER_NOTES.md

     svn commit -m "set release date of version 1.6.1 to today"
     ```

- 5. Commit all changes to repo servers
+ 6. Commit all changes to repo servers
     * 1.8.1 and priors -- run `svn commit` to upload changes to SVN server.
+    * 1.9.0 and after --
+        + `git commit -m "prepare release of 1.14.1"
-    * 1.9.0 and after -- run `git push origin master` to upload changes to
+        + `git push origin prepare-1.14.1` to upload changes to github.com.
-      github.com.
+        + Create a pull request at github.com
+        + When all github actions passed, merge the PR.

- 6. Generate release tar ball (use it for testing)
+ 7. Generate release tar ball (use it for testing)
     * Generate a new `configure` file
-      + Run command `autoreconf` to generate file `configure` to be included
+      + Run command `autoreconf -i` to generate file `configure` to be included
         in the release (but ignored by the SVN/Git repo).
       + Must use the bug-fixed autotools of version 2.69 or higher to run
         `autoreconf`.
 See [README.Fujitsu](doc/README.Fujitsu) for the bug in